kubernetes/enhancements/keps/sig-api-machinery/5366-graceful-leader-transition/README.md

 #### Story 1

-Cloud provider A wants to balance controllers over multiple control planes.
+In an HA configuration, cloud provider A wants to balance controllers over multiple control plane instances.
 With graceful transitions, multiple locks can be used by a single KCM instance such that a subset of components run under each lock.

+#### Story 2

+A extension developer has controller manager that should dynamically start and shutdown controllers based on cluster state (such as the registration of resources that declare how a CRD should be reconciled).
+The extension developer requires that controllers shutdown gracefully so that only the controller loops that SHOULD be running continue to run, and that no resources are leaked over time as controllers are started and stopped.

 ### Risks and Mitigations